github20/programmingchallenge/README.md

 1. Run the code.

 For challenge3.js:
-1. Run the program with string1 and string2 in the "console.log" statement.
+1. Run the program with string1 and string2 in the "document.write" statement.

 For programmingchallenge.py
 written in Python